Cyanidebob0/phoenix-api/API_DOCUMENTATION.md

 6. [Best Practices](#best-practices)

 ## Introduction
 Welcome to the Phoenix API documentation.
-This API provides user authentication and gadget management functionality.
-The API follows RESTful principles and uses JWT for authentication.
+This API provides user authentication and gadget management functionality.The API follows RESTful principles and uses JWT for authentication.

 **Base URL**: `https://your-api-domain.com/api`